 The five layers on LKEY-SQZ are background, border, squeezed video, bypass path and downstream keyer, with layer priorities set using VisionWeb.
 Squeeze position, size, rate of movement and key fade rate can all be adjusted.
 The timeline XML files can be uploaded directly into the LKEY-SQZ board via FTP thanks to the dedicated Ethernet connector on the RM77 rear module.

-Control options for LKEY-SQZ include board edge switches, an integrated control panel on the front of the frame, the VisionPanel remote control panel, SNMP or the VisionWeb web browser control.
+Control options for LKEY-SQZ include an integrated control panel on the front of the AE frame, the VisionPanel remote control panel, the SBB-4 smart button box, SNMP, our ASCII and JSON protocols or the VisionWeb web browser control.
 Try the LKEY-SQZ VisionWeb demo...

 GPIs can be used to take a scene in or out and to trigger up to eight of the presets.
 40 presets are available in total and are ideal for holding information on the static state of the device such as layering priority and key gains.

 Save rack space - and protect your output

 LKEY-SQZ is a 100mm x 266mm board which fits in the Indigo frames (available in 2U, 1U and desk top box sizes) and saves you rack space by allowing up to six squeeze back keyers to be housed in 2U.